zlyreed/WSU/VHM model/BoneFiles_CT/Corrected for local CS/README.md

-Bone files in local CS (unit: mm) provided by CJ
+Bone files in local CS (unit: mm) provided by CJ: C1 to T2